By: Beltz Law Firm

 If you do not remove the hold properly, then you could face worse penalties than the hold itself.
 Many Texans choose to just go and pay off the old tickets.
 Sometimes they spend thousands paying off old tickets to try and get their license back.
 The problem with that is that for every ticket that is paid off, each one is reported as a permanent conviction on their driving record.

-Permanent convictions are then reported to The Department Of Public Safety Surcharge Program.
-This program can then assess financial penalties against the person for each separate violation that was paid off and reported as a conviction.
+In the past, when we had the Texas Surcharge Program, a second financial penalty would be assessed for just about any permanent conviction that was reported on a person’s record.
+After the conviction was reported this program would then assess financial penalties against the person for each separate violation that was paid off and reported as a conviction.
 As an example, a surcharge penalty for no insurance tickets is $780.00.
 That can be as much as twice the cost of the fine paid at the courthouse.
 Imagine a person paying two or three no insurance tickets.
 That would be $780.00 in additional fees owed to DPS for each one.

 How Is The Hold Placed On A Texas Driver’s License

 A hold is placed on a Texas driver’s license by allowing a ticket to go past the appearance date without resolving it.
 For example, if you get a traffic ticket in Texas and neglect that citation until the time that it goes into warrant status, then the court where the ticket is pending can place a hold on a person’s ability to renew their driving privileges.
 The law on this issue is as follows:

 Sec.
 706.004.
 DENIAL OF RENEWAL OF DRIVER’S LICENSE. (a) If a political subdivision has contracted with the department, on receiving the necessary information from the political subdivision the department may deny renewal of the person’s driver’s license for failure to appear based on a complaint or citation or failure to pay or satisfy a judgment ordering the payment of a fine and cost in the manner ordered by the court…